PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

     in rare circumstances.
 The reference genomes are always public PATRIC genomes, and the links lead to each genome's main page.

 Coarse Consistency:
     This is the percentage of roles whose presence or absence was correctly predicted by EvalCon.
-A higher number indicates the genome is more consistent.
-A lower number means the genome is less consistent.
+A higher number indicates the genome annotation is more self-consistent.
+A lower number means the genome annotation is less self-consistent.

 Fine Consistency:
     This is the percentage of roles whose exact number of occurrences was correctly predicted by EvalCon.
-A higher number indicates the genome is more consistent.
-A lower number means the genome is less consistent.
-This number is always less than the coarse consistency.
-The roles whose numbers did not match will all appear in the `Problematic Roles Report`_.
+A higher number indicates the genome is more self-consistent.
+A lower number means the genome is less self-consistent.
+This number is always less than or equal to the coarse consistency.
+    The roles whose predicted and actual numbers did not match will all appear in the `Problematic Roles Report`_.

 Completeness:
     This is the percentage of universal roles that appeared in the genome.
 A higher number indicates the genome is more complete.
 A lower number